flywp/server-cli/README.md

 ### Site Operations

-From anywhere inside a site folder, you can run the following commands that will be executed on a per-site basis.
+You can run the following commands from anywhere inside a site folder or by specifying the domain name.

 ```bash
 fly start                   # starts the website (via Docker Compose)